onemarc/tech-icons/README.md

 ```
 <a href="#"><p align="center"><img src="https://github.com/onemarc/tech-icons/blob/main/icons/NAME_OF_ICON.svg"></p></a>
 ```

+# How to find icon? 🔎

+<h4>How to find the icon you need?</h4>
+- To find an icon, you need to go to the icons folder and write the name of the technology/programming language/framework/social network or whatever you are looking for in the search box.
+In most cases, all icons are named according to their general name.

 # Ideas for improvement 💡

 If anyone has ideas for improving this project, please submit your ideas to issues or make pull requests.<br>